 Storage Footprint

-Even folded, this takes up noticeable garage or closet space.
-It folds reasonably flat, but “foldable” shouldn’t be confused with “compact.”
-Plan where you’ll store it before it arrives.
+Even when folded, this hand truck takes up noticeable space in a garage or closet.
+It folds reasonably flat, but don’t confuse “foldable” with “compact.”
+Make sure to plan where you’ll store it before it arrives.

 Final Verdict: The Best Appliance Hand Truck Dolly Moving Review Conclusion I Can Give

-After six weeks of real use across three heavy-appliance tasks, my verdict is clear: the Milwaukee 3-in-1 Foldable Hand Truck, Red is a genuinely excellent tool for homeowners who move appliances more than once or twice a year.
+After six weeks of real-world use across three heavy-appliance tasks, I can confidently say that the Milwaukee 3-in-1 Foldable Hand Truck, Red is an excellent tool for anyone who moves appliances more than a couple of times a year.